-Objectives with regard to gender balance on boards
+Objectives with regard to gender balance on boards [...]

-- 1. Member States shall ensure that listed companies are subject to either of the following objectives, to be reached by 30 June 2026: - (a) members of the underrepresented sex hold at least 40 % of non-executive director positions; - (b) members of the underrepresented sex hold at least 33 % of all director positions, including both executive and non-executive directors. - 2.
-Member States shall ensure that listed companies which are not subject to the objective laid down in paragraph 1, point (b), set individual quantitative objectives with a view to improving the gender balance among executive directors.
-Member States shall ensure that such listed companies aim to achieve such individual quantitative objectives by 30 June 2026.
+- 1. Member States shall ensure that listed companies [...] are subject to either of the [...] following objectives to be reached by 30 June 2026: - (a) members of the under-represented sex hold at least 40% of non-executive director positions;

-3. The number of non-executive director positions deemed necessary to achieve the objective laid down in paragraph 1, point (a), shall be the number closest to the proportion of 40 %, but not exceeding 49%.
-The number of all director positions deemed necessary to achieve the objective laid down in paragraph 1, point (b), shall be the number closest to the proportion of 33 %, but not exceeding 49 %.
-Those numbers are set out in the Annex.
+- (b) members of the under-represented sex hold at least 33% of all director positions, including both executive and non-executive directors. - 1a.
+Member States shall ensure that listed companies which are not subject to the objective laid down in Article 4(1)(b) set individual quantitative objectives in view of improving gender-balanced representation of both sexes among executive directors, which they shall aim to reach no later than 30 June 2026. - 2.
+The number of non-executive director positions that shall be deemed necessary to [...] attain the objective laid down in paragraph [...]
+1(a) shall be the number closest to the proportion of 40 [...] %, but not exceeding 49 [...] %, while the number of all director positions that shall be deemed necessary to attain the objective laid down in paragraph 1(b), shall be the number closest to the proportion of 33 %, but not exceeding 49%.
+Those numbers are set out in the Annex. - 3. [...] - 4. [...]